vuestorefront/vue-storefront/packages/core/docs/composition/error-handling.md

   alt="Anatomy of the errors object" style="display: block; margin: 0 auto;">

-In this example, the `errors` object has following properties:
+In this example, the `errors` object has the following properties:

 - `load`,
 - `register`,